hkellaway/hkellaway.github.io/_posts/2015-08-10-swift-functional-programming-intro.md

 <blockquote>A functional version [of imperative code] would be declarative.
 It would describe what to do, rather than how to do it...A program can be made more declarative by bundling pieces of the code into functions.</blockquote>

-Objective-C programmers are used to writing imperatively - this is a programming paradigm where sequences are statements are used to modify state.
+Objective-C programmers are used to writing imperatively - this is a programming paradigm where sequences of statements are used to modify state.
 Functional programming is a form of declarative programming - which is characterized by using functions to describe what to do.

-## Example #6 - Declarative 1
+## Example #6 - Imperative 1

 Let's look at Cook's example of a small program that will simulate a race between three cars:

 <script src="https://gist.github.com/hkellaway/66b33e33e0d97ca8fe4c.js"></script>

-## Example #7 - Declarative 2
+## Example #7 - Imperative 2

 A practiced Objective-C programmer might look at this and realize it'd be better expressed by breaking it into smaller pieces: